Full disk encryption (including boot) on Debian

 and re-install grub.

 .
-Enter passphrase and after ~30 second delay the boot menu appears.
-A second prompt appears to unlock sda5_crypt
+Enter passphrase and after a short delay the GRUB menu appears.
+Later, a second prompt appears to re-enter the passphrase to unlock vda3_crypt

 .

-Note: 1/ GRUB stage input uses qwerty keyboard (keymap is ignored); 2/ only allowed one chance to get the passphrase correct (will need to reboot if mistyped); 3/ when kernel prompts the second time for the passphrase to unlock the LVM volume it does use the assigned keymap.
+keyboard layout and only one attempt is allowed to enter the correct passphrase (in case of incorrect entry, a reboot is required).
+But when the kernel prompts a second time for the passphrase to unlock the LVM volume it does use any previously assigned keymap.

 Generate an encryption keyfile and place in a LUKS key slot ...